 Image: Country Living/Rikki Snyder

-Use a garland to frame the entrance of the house in festive spirit.
+Use a garland to frame the entrance of the house in a festive spirit.
 You can also use potted plants such as holly or cypress to flank the door and add a sprinkle of Christmas magic.

 Image: The Tattered Pew